PelleLille/hsl-docs/data.rst

 .. function:: SetMetaData(array)

-  Set the metadata for the next recipient.
+  Set the metadata for the next recipient(s).
 The metadata must be an array with both string keys and values.

   :param array metadata: metadata to set
   :rtype: none